paritytech/polkadot/roadmap/implementers-guide/src/node/utility/chain-selection.md

 If the required block is unknown or not viable, then return `None`.
 Iterate over all leaves, returning the first leaf containing the required block in its chain, and `None` otherwise.

+### `ChainSelectionMessage::DisputeConcludedAgainst`
+This message indicates that a dispute has concluded against a parachain block candidate.
+The message passes along the block number and hash of the disputed candidate's relay parent.
+The relay parent will be marked as reverted, and its descendants will be marked as non-viable.

 ### Periodically